teelaunch/npm-version-badge/Readme.md

 Want to add a simple **SVG** badge that gets updated real-time as you increment your project's version in `package.json`?

+(note that SVG images do not pixellate when rendered on mobile devices nor when zoomed in)

 ```markdown
 # Example <sup>[![Version Badge](http://vb.teelaun.ch/[YOUR_GITHUB_USERNAME]/[YOUR_PROJECT_NAME].svg)](https://npmjs.org/package/[YOUR_PACKAGE_NAME])</sup>
 ```